-Starfish provides food, water and other essentials for the refugees when they land and helps them board buses that will take them to either Moria or Kara Tepe where they can register to legally leave Lesvos and begin their long, treacherous trek through a coming winter in hopes of finding shelter and jobs in Germany, Holland or any EU country that will have them.
+Starfish provides food, water and other essentials for the refugees when they land.
+They also help refugees board buses that will take them to either Moria or Kara Tepe, where they can register to legally leave Lesvos and begin their long, treacherous trek through a coming winter in hopes of finding shelter and jobs in Germany, Holland or any EU country that will have them.

 I met Geir, a paramedic volunteer from Norway, on the beach.
 He’s been saving lives for the last several weeks on the island.

 When I asked if he’d stay, given the terrifying circumstances in Paris, there wasn’t a moment’s hesitation.
 Geir plans to volunteer for two more months with the blessing of his teenaged children back home in Norway.
 They assure him he couldn’t be doing anything more important right now.

 This became patently clear when Geir told me the story of the night he found three adult refugees huddled beside a table in front of a restaurant, having just disembarked one of the Turkish rafts.

 They were soaked to the bone, teeth chattering, shaking uncontrollably and utterly confused due to shock.

 As Geir came closer, he realized there was a small Syrian child, about one-year old, on the table between the adults.
 She was motionless and blue.
 He immediately performed CPR then tucked the child beneath his shirt, wrapping her tightly with his jacket and rushed her to a medical tent.

 He held her for close to five hours until he could be certain she would live.